 All programs of Oklahoma Wesleyan University are approved by the Oklahoma State Accrediting Agency for the Training of Veterans under Public Law 550.
 The University is approved by the United States Department of Justice for training of international students.
-Programs delivered in Coffeyville, Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
+Programs delivered in Coffeyville, Overland Park - Lowell Avenue, and Overland Park Chamber in Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
 Oklahoma Wesleyan University has an affiliated relationship with the Council for Christian Colleges and Universities and the American Association of Colleges of Nursing.